Alexandru Balaban: Career

-From 1967 to 1970, he was appointed as a Senior Research Officer at the Chemistry Division, International Atomic Energy Agency, Vienna, Austria, in charge with radiopharmaceuticals.
-From 1995 to 1998, he was acting as Vicepresident of the Romanian Academy.
+From 1967 to 1970, he was a Senior Research Officer at the Chemistry Division, International Atomic Energy Agency, Vienna, Austria, in charge of radiopharmaceuticals.
+From 1995 to 1998, he was Vice President of the Romanian Academy.
 From 1991 to 2012, he was a tenured professor of chemistry at Texas A&M University at Galveston.
-Since 2013, after his retirement, he has continued as Professor Emeritus at this university.
+Since his retirement in 2013, he has been Professor Emeritus.